 - Use pediatric tape and pediatric protocols well into childhood and perhaps beyond.
 I use the Milk of Magnesia barrier technique with all children under 3, and with all children with diagnosed or suspected connective tissue disorders.
 I am also a big fan of PerformTex’ pediatric tape.
 Their adhesive seems to be to be less intense than ROC Rx tape, and significantly less adhesive than regular tape.
 The cute monkeys and flowers don’t hurt!
 I have been using Kineseotex’ Light Touch tape, which has an ultra-gentle adhesive with good results.
 The biggest drawback, other than cost, is that it is easily peeled off, so using excellent skin preparation and management, such as careful bathing and limiting clothing shear, is essential.
 Once I started using pediatric tape, I haven’t looked back.
 No parent wants to see their child’s skin inflamed, and no therapist wants to strain their client’s trust by appearing to be unconcerned about skin integrity and pain.

-Are you the parent of a child with EDS that has questions about taping or other therapy treatment?
+Are you the parent or the therapist of a child with EDS that has questions about taping or other therapy treatment?
 Contact me through my website and book a consultation on my website tranquil babies.
 I will review your goals and your therapies, and help you identify how things can change to make greater progress today!

 My e-book on potty training, The Practical Guide To Toilet Training Your Child With Low Muscle Tone, is a great reference for therapists and a helpful resource for families of young children with low muscle tone.
 Many of our hypermobile preschoolers are still in pull-ups because no one knows how to make it easier.
 My book has readiness checklists and equipment assessment guides that can help kids move forward with training immediately!
 Visit my website to purchase my book at tranquil babies, or go to Amazon , or visit Your Therapy Source, a wonderful site for therapy materials.